What is a hip fracture?

 If you are a woman at menopause, you should consider having a bone density test.
 This measures your bone mineral content and the thickness of your bone.
 This measurement can indicate decreased bone mass.
 This is a condition in which your bones are more brittle and more prone to break or fracture easily.
 A bone density test is used primarily to diagnose osteoporosis and to determine fracture risk.

-Another way to help prevent hip fracture is to engage in regular weight-bearing exercise, such as walking, jogging, or hiking.
-Exercise programs such as Tai Chi help promote strength and balance.
+Another way to help prevent hip fracture is to do regular weight-bearing exercise, such as walking, jogging, or hiking.
+Exercise programs such as tai chi help promote strength and balance.

 Other preventive measures may include:

 - Taking medicines as prescribed by your healthcare provider to prevent bone loss